docnetwork/bender_is_great_application/README.md

 - `kitchen destroy`: Destroys the VM.
 - `kitchen login`: SSH into VM managed by cookbook.

+To complete this challenge, please download the cookbook and send a zipped revision to patrick@docnetwork.org.

 There are a lot of different resources available, but don't fret over them.
 We will be focusing on the simpler parts of Chef to grasp these concepts.
 Resources To start, I advise looking into `user`, `group`, `apt_package`, and `template` resources.